-- Questions about the plan - Questions about claims, billing or Member ID Cards - Coverage decisions about your health care - o A coverage decision about your health care is a decision about: - Your benefits and covered services, or - The amount we will pay for your health services. - Call us if you have questions about a coverage decision about your health care. - To learn more about coverage decisions, see Chapter 9.
+- Questions about the plan - Questions about claims, billing or Member ID Cards - Coverage decisions about your health care - o A coverage decision about your health care is a decision about: - Your benefits and covered services, or - The amount we will pay for your health services. - o Call us if you have questions about a coverage decision about your health care. - o To learn more about coverage decisions, refer to Chapter 9.